|Queen Alexandra's Imperial Military Nursing Service||VAD Detachment|

 Elsie was born at Fritchley in 1889, the daughter of William and Alice Sayles.
 In 1911 she was a nurse at Smedley’s Hydro at Matlock.
 In 1917 she joined the Red Cross for war work.
-August 1917 found her working at Salonika in the Military Hospital, where she served until February 1919 before being transferred to Netley Military Hospital, Southampton.
+August 1917 found her working at Salonika in the Military Hospital as part of Queen Alexandra's Imperial Military Nursing Service (QAIMNS), where she served until February 1919 before being transferred to Netley Military Hospital, Southampton.
 While in Salonika she met her nephew Percy Sayles who was with the Derbyshire Yeomanry.
 Percy is also on the Roll of Honour.

 There is a Pathé News clip showing "ambulances" moving British soldiers in Salonika during WW1.
 View the clip (wait for download)

 Red Cross Index Card

 Courtesy Red Cross Archives

 SAYLES Elsie Marina, VAD ; QAIMNS awarded Victory and British War Medals